linked-db/linked-ql/README.md

   ├─ +256 more...
 ```

-with each of those also needing to be paired with the "DOWN", reverse-engineering logic:
+with each of those also needing to be paired with a "DOWN" logic (the reverse-engineering logic):

 ```sql
 app